 - In March 2022, the Commission published a package of proposed measures as part of its New Consumer Agenda and Circular Economy Action Plan, aimed at making sustainable products the norm in the EU, boosting circular business models, and empowering consumers for the green transition.
 The proposed Directive on Empowering Consumers for Green Transition (Anti-Greenwashing Directive) is designed to ensure consumers take informed and environment-friendly decisions when buying products, and the rules strive to strengthen consumer protection against untrustworthy or false environmental claims by banning greenwashing and other practices that mislead consumers. - The Council adopted its negotiating mandate on the proposed Directive on 3 May 2023.
 The European Parliament adopted its position at its plenary meeting of 11 May 2023.
-The proposed Directive will be adopted following the conclusion of inter-institutional negotiations. - Once adopted the Directive will enter into force on the 20th day following its publication in the Official Journal.
-The Commission proposal envisages a 24-month transposition period, but this may be subject to change as the measure passes through trilogue negotiations.
+Provisional political agreement on the proposed Directive was reached on 19 September 2023 and the final compromise text was agreed in October 2023.
+Formal adoption of the Directive is awaited. - Once adopted the Directive will enter into force on the 20th day following its publication in the Official Journal.
+The final compromise texts proposal envisages a 24-month transposition period with the Directive applying 30 months after its entry into force.

-EU REGULATION OF ESG DATA AND RATINGS PROVIDERS
+EU REGULATION OF ESG RATINGS PROVIDERS

-EU regulation of ESG data and ratings providers
+EU regulation of ESG ratings providers